"A vocal powerhouse."

 A skilled acting technician, she graduated cum laude with her BA in Theatre from the University of Notre Dame, where her work helped earn her the school’s “Alumni Award for Excellence in Theatre”.
 Some of her recent theatrical credits include Connie Dayton in Come Blow Your Horn by Neil Simon (which she starred in alongside screen legends Hal Linden and Sally Struthers), Lucille Frank in Parade, Helena in A Midsummer Night's Dream, Judas in Jesus Christ Superstar, Veronica Sawyer in Heathers, Daisy Buchanan in The Great Gatsby, Lil’ Bit in How I Learned to Drive.
 In Spring of 2024, she will be playing Ilse in the Deaf West Revival of Spring Awakening at Skylight Music Theatre.

 Her work can also be seen in a variety of short film, web, TV, and commercial credits, including a co-star role on NBC's Chicago Fire.
 Her voice talent is featured in the iTunes Top 100 podcast drama, My Town.
 And in the next year, she is scheduled to make her feature film debut in a project written by Joe Carducci, and directed by James Fotopoulos.
-And her latest short films, "We Imagine Islands", written and directed by Dave Less and produced by Maura Kidwell, "Reversed", written and directed by Matthew Brdlik, and "Up Next", co-created by Katy Murphy and Grant Lewis, will premiere in the festival circuit in the fall of 2024.
+And her latest short films, "We Imagine Islands", written and directed by Dave Less and produced by Maura Kidwell, "Reversed", written and directed by Matthew Brdlik, and "Up Next", co-written by Katy Murphy and Grant Lewis, will premiere in the festival circuit in the fall of 2024.

 When she is not telling stories, she enjoys hanging out with her sister, walking her rescue dog Sedona, swimming and freediving, and writing.
 For her full list of credits, please visit “Resume”.